 Kristine Bonnevies hus (kart)

 Open lectures by C. Jessica E. Metcalf and John-Arne Røttingen.
-The topics are the ecology and evolution of SARS-CoV-2, and translating science to policy – the case of pandemic preparedness and response.
+The topics are the ecology and evolution of hosts and pathogens, and translating science to policy – the case of pandemic preparedness and response.

 This year's Darwin Day event covers the topic of evolution and medicine.
 Speakers: Charles Swanton, Felicia Keesing, and Bruce Levin.
 This event is part of the Oslo Life Science Conference 2021.